mcabs3/google-places-web/README.md

 ## Errors

+- `INVALID_REQUEST` - Google is respondig saying that your parameters provided is invalid.
 - `Invalid API Key` - The instance of the `GooglePlaces` object does not have a valid API key from Google.
 Make sure you are either using `import Places from...` or `import {GooglePlaces} from...`. `GooglePlaces` is the base class so you would need to make an instance of it first.
 - `STATUS_MESSAGE` - Google responds with HTTP 200 but JSON contains an "error".
 This is parsed from the Google API response, ex. `ZERO_RESULTS`
 - `Missing required params: [<PARAM1>, <PARAM2>]` - Required params PARAM1 & PARAM2 are `undefined` or `null`